timgoellner/timgoellner/README.md

 # Hi there, I'm Tim 👋

-- 🔭 I am currently working on a digital black board
+- 🔭 I am currently working on a password manager
 - 👨‍💻 In my spare time I play games and do competitive swimming
 - 🌱 I love learning low-level technology